larryknaebelobsidian/kingdom/Proposition 152. This Kingdom is connected with the perpetuation of the human race..md

 >such a posture accords best with the ideas of the primitive church on the subject.
 >p.
 538 Vol. 2 Prop.
 152 Obs.
 2

+>Irenaeus and Lactantius, . . . at the time of the first resurrection there will be found some good men living upon the earth, and that of them, in the space of a thousand years, shall be born a numerous race, a godly seed, over whom likewise the raised saints are to reign, and by whom they are to be served.
+>p.
+539 Vol. 2 Prop.
+152 Obs.
+3

+>Briefly, it would be interesting to trace in what manner this early doctrine, once so prevalent—that the Jewish nation and Gentiles in the flesh *would survive* the Advent, and the fearful judgments then poured out upon the nations, and would form the subjects of that world-wide dominion under Christ and His resurrected brethren—was gradually undermined and finally almost rooted out.
+>p.
+539 Vol. 2 Prop.
+152 Obs.
+4